tigera/docs/calico-enterprise/reference/anomaly-detection.mdx

 ID: `generic_dns`.
 Looks for excessive values in several fields in the `DNS` log.
 May indicate performance issues like the excessive resource consumption.

-#### Time series anomaly in DNS log

-ID: `time_series_dns`.
-Looks at all numeric fields in the `DNS` log and how they changed over time.
-Anomalies may indicate performance issues like the excessive resource consumption.

 #### Excessive value anomaly in flows log

 ID: `generic_flows`.
 Looks for excessive values in several fields in the `flows` log.
 May indicate performance issues like the excessive resource consumption.

-#### Time series anomaly in flows log

-ID: `time_series_flows`.
-Looks at all numeric fields in the `flows` log and how they changed over time.
-Anomalies may indicate performance issues like the excessive resource consumption.

 #### Excessive value anomaly in L7 log

 ID: `generic_l7`.
 Looks for excessive values in several fields in the `L7` log.
 May indicate performance issues like the excessive resource consumption.

-#### Time series anomaly in L7 log

-ID: `time_series_l7`.
-Looks at all numeric fields in the `L7` log and how they changed over time.
-Anomalies may indicate performance issues like the excessive resource consumption.

 ### Detectors common to security and performance